Trans-Saharan trade: Introduction of the camel

 The earliest evidence for domesticated camels in the region dates from the 3rd century.
-Used by the Berber people, they enabled more regular contact across the entire width of the Sahara, but regular trade routes did not develop until the beginnings of the Islamic conversion of West Africa in the 7th and 8th centuries.
+Used by the Berbers, they enabled more regular contact across the entire width of the Sahara, but regular trade routes did not develop until the beginnings of the Islamic conversion of West Africa in the 7th and 8th centuries.
 Two main trade routes developed.
-The first ran through the western desert from modern Morocco to the Niger Bend, the second from modern Tunisia to the Lake Chad area.
+The first ran through the western desert from modern Morocco to the Niger bend, the second from modern Tunisia to the Lake Chad area.
 These stretches were relatively short and had the essential network of occasional oases that established the routing as inexorably as pins in a map.
 Further east of the Fezzan with its trade route through the valley of Kaouar to Lake Chad, Libya was impassable due to its lack of oases and fierce sandstorms.
-A route from the Niger Bend to Egypt was abandoned in the 10th century due to its dangers.

-Spread of Islam
+Medieval trans-Saharan Trade

 Several trade routes became established, perhaps the most important terminating in Sijilmasa (Morocco) and Ifriqiya to the north.
 There, and in other North African cities, Berber traders had increased contact with Islam, encouraging conversions, and by the 8th century, Muslims were traveling to Ghana.
 Many in Ghana converted to Islam, and it is likely that the Empire's trade was privileged as a result.
 Around 1050, Ghana lost Aoudaghost to the Almoravids, but new goldmines around Bure reduced trade through the city, instead benefiting the Malinke of the south, who later founded the Mali Empire.

 Unlike Ghana, Mali was a Muslim kingdom since its foundation, and under it, the gold–salt trade continued.
 Other, less important trade goods were slaves, kola nuts from the south and slave beads and cowry shells from the north (for use as currency).
 It was under Mali that the great cities of the Niger bend—including Gao and Djenné—prospered, with Timbuktu in particular becoming known across Europe for its great wealth.
 Important trading centers in southern West Africa developed at the transitional zone between the forest and the savanna; examples include Begho and Bono Manso (in present-day Ghana) and Bondoukou (in present-day Côte d'Ivoire).
 Western trade routes continued to be important, with Ouadane, Oualata and Chinguetti being the major trade centres in what is now Mauritania, while the Tuareg towns of Assodé and later Agadez grew around a more easterly route in what is now Niger.

 The eastern trans-Saharan route led to the development of the long-lived Kanem–Bornu Empire as well as the Ghana, Mali, and Songhai empires, centred on the Lake Chad area.
 This trade route was somewhat less efficient and only rose to great prominence when there was turmoil in the west such as during the Almohad conquests.